MarcelBruckner-TUMProjects/OpenDRIVE/README.md

 Before running any code you have to download the OpenDRIVE V1.4 standard by _VIRES Simulationstechnologie GmbH_ and use the XSD schema to generate c++ data bindings.

-To make this process easier there is the `bootstrap.sh` script in `extern/standard`.
+To make this process easier there is the `extern/standard/bootstrap.sh` script.
 You have to run it from within the `extern/standard` directory and follow the instructions to download and generate the data bindings.